Concrete18/Weather-Wallpaper-Changer/README.md

 ## Python Techniques Used
 * Tkinter messageboxes
 * Logging
-* Requests is used to aquire weather data to generate time information
+* Requests is used to acquire  weather data to generate time information
 * Full use of an Openweather API
 * Config.ini file using configparser
 * Task bar interface using * PySimpleGUIWx Module